 The first tip on how to sear steak is to have everything ready before you begin.
 It only takes a few minutes, so you will need all the ingredients and utensils within arms’ reach.
 It includes preparing your kitchen and equipment, as well as the steak.

 The best tool for a high-quality seared steak is a cast-iron skillet or pan.
 These are relatively inexpensive and incredibly durable, retaining heat beautifully and lending a natural nonstick benefit.
 The incredible heat retention lets a cast-iron steak sear better, and it heats the entire cut evenly.

 Other heavy, uncoated pans are acceptable substitutes, but avoid nonstick cookware for searing purposes.
 The pan should also be close to the same size as your steak to avoid overcooking its juices in uncovered areas.

 The high temperature required for searing will cause your steak and oil to smoke, so an overhead or exhaust fan is helpful.
 However, it might not be necessary if you have some way to circulate air, such as a tabletop fan in the kitchen.

 Prepare the Steak

 You should take your steak out of the fridge thirty minutes to an hour before you start cooking.
-Bringing it closer to room temperature will make it easier for you to sear your cast-iron steak evenly.
+Bringing it closer to room temperature will make it easier for you to sear your steak evenly.
 Colder steaks cook much faster on the exterior than in the center.

 As you take it to room temperature, you will also want to remove as much moisture from the meat’s surface as possible.
 Use a paper towel to blot your steak—this moisture would otherwise need to evaporate before your steak would start browning.